-Small businesses are not anticipated to be adversely affected by the changes; these rules are for the greater clarity of the Act.
+Small businesses are not anticipated to be adversely affected by the changes.
+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.